kiscadma/Movie-Search/README.md

 # movie-search
 Search for movies using keywords or movie titles

+Use the movie_notebook.ipynb jupyer notebook for a guide through the project.

 This project uses movies from the Wikipedia movie plot dataset (https://www.kaggle.com/jrobischon/wikipedia-movie-plots), specifically American films from 1972-2017.